Cuboxylate/matlab/README.md

 A set of MATLAB functions written for a university assignment.
 Written in conjunction with my partner, github.com/denbeigh2000.

-The assingnment specifications are included, but the basic breakdown is as follows:
+The assignment specifications are included, but the basic breakdown is as follows:

 question1a.m : Modelling and visualising the random walk of a